duydao/Text-Pastry/README.md

 - incremental search: add search terms to selection by shortcut (work-in-progress)
 - smart case: determine case-sensitivity by search term

+## Wishlist ##
+- Webservice "Shell": use a custom (web-)service to process our selections
+- yankring

 ## Done ##
 - ~~Alphabetical sequence (upper/lower case)~~(1.4.0)
 - ~~Random numbers, strings and sequences~~ (use [Random Everything](https://sublime.wbond.net/packages/Random%20Everything) in combination with commands~~